evacchi/evacchi.github.io/_drafts/2022-06-24-the-empathic-programmer.md

 but the difference felt like day and night.
 Shiny everlit open spaces in a skyscraper.
 But that would not matter much for a Red Hatter, because they worked from home.
 To be fair I never even considered that an option.
 I am lucky enough to live in the big city, so commuting is not much of a problem for me.
-Besides, I always thought of the office as of a place were making new friends.
+Besides, I always thought of the office as of a place where making new friends.
 After all, you spend most of your week together with your workmates.
 So, at some point, I swore to myself that I would go to the new office every day.
 All in all, I found a good balance, and I met most team mates at least once a week.

 Now, you probably already know that Italy was the first country in Europe to be striken by the pandemic.
 I think the experience was trying for all of us.
-I, myself, I do think I have learned a thing of two;
+I, myself, I do think I have learned a thing or two;
 these are my notes.

 ## People Who Are Not Afraid To Code ##